 Have you ever been to Mesa, Arizona?
-I just returned from a fantastic visit to the beautiful Grand Canyon state.
+I had a fantastic visit to the beautiful Grand Canyon state.
 Mesa is a city of half a million people, minutes from the Sky Harbor International Airport and baseball spring training, and amid many golf courses, incredible saguaro forests, and agritourism gems.
 Here are five things you can’t miss in Mesa, Arizona.

 The fresh food is impressive in Mesa, Arizona.
 Here are a few places I tried that I’d recommend over and over again.